ELELAB/LipidDyn/examples/lipid2md/README.txt

 The lipid2MD tools was designed with the aim to connect experimental lipidomics data to in silico data.
-With this tool we are able to connect categories of lipids from lipidomics data to the definitions of the lipids available in the all-atom force field charmm36.
+With this tool we are able to connect categories of lipids from lipidomics data to the definitions of the lipids available in the all-atom force field charmm36 as well as selected lipids in the coarse-grain force fields Martini v2. and v3.
 The first input file should be in the following format:

 "species","ER"